 Overall protection of human health and the environment is a threshold criterion for all BCP Site alternatives.
-While the BCP Site poses no potential exposure to human health or the environment off-site, Alternative No. 6 does not significantly alter the overall protection to the BCP Site over Alternative No. 5, in fact the excavation and ex situ thermal treatment of tar impacted fill doubles the GHG emissions, nearly all on site treatment emissions.
+Alternative No. 6 does not significantly alter the overall protection to the BCP Site over Alternative No. 5, in fact the excavation and ex situ thermal treatment of tar impacted fill doubles the GHG emissions, nearly all on site treatment emissions.
 Direct exposure pathways on the BCP Site are interrupted by the Alternative No. 4 technology process options that are all included in Alternative No. 6.
 BCP Site workers are protected by following the SMP and EWPs.
 The environment is protected by the combination of the underlying clay, the extraction and treatment of the impacted groundwater, and the containment provided by the soil cover.